-Comprehensive Evaluation - When the coursework has been substantially finished, a comprehensive evaluation must be passed.
-The Comprehensive Evaluation Committee will supervise the requirement.
+Comprehensive Evaluation - When the coursework has been substantially finished and before the research proposal class, a comprehensive evaluation must be passed.
+The Doctoral Committee will supervise the requirement.

 Dissertation - The dissertation is a major research project under the direction of a committee of graduate faculty.
 The expectation for a dissertation is to further develop an interest derived from the cognates or major studies.
 Students will be expected to defend the dissertation orally.
 Residency Requirements - 30 of the last 45 hours must be taken at College of Saint Mary.